V-1 flying bomb: Belgian attacks

-The Port of Antwerp was recognised by both the German and Allied high commands as a very important port.
-It was essential logistically for the further progression of Allied armies into Germany, although initially Montgomery had not given high priority to seizure of the Scheldt estuary giving access to the port.

 Countermeasures at Antwerp

 Both British (80th Anti-Aircraft Brigade) and US Army anti-aircraft batteries (30th AAA Group) were sent to Antwerp together with a searchlight regiment.
 The zone of command under the 21st Army Group was called "Antwerp-X" and given the object of protecting an area with a radius of 7,000 yd covering the city and dock area.
 Initially attacks came from the south-east, accordingly a screen of observers and searchlights was deployed along the attack azimuth, behind which were three rows of batteries with additional searchlights.

-US units deployed SCR-584 radar units controlling four 90mm guns per battery using an M9 director to electrically control the battery guns.
-Backup for the American guns was provided by automatic 40mm batteries, which were not effective against V-1s.

-British gun batteries were each equipped with eight QF 3.7-inch AA gun (94mm) and two radar units, preferably the US SCR-584 with M9 director as it was more accurate than the British system.
-Backup for the British guns was also from automatic 40mm batteries.
+US units deployed SCR-584 radar units controlling four 90 mm guns per battery using an M9 director to electrically control the battery guns.
+British gun batteries were each equipped with eight QF 3.7-inch AA gun (94 mm) and two radar units, preferably the US SCR-584 with M9 director as it was more accurate than the British system.
 The radar was effective from 28,000 yd, the M9 director predicted the target location position based on course, height and speed which combined with the gun, shell and fuse characteristics predicted an impact position, adjusted each gun and fired the shell.